From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

-\paragraph{Relation to intermediate interfaces.} A practical benefit of direct video--action policies is scalability: temporal prediction enables learning from large video corpora, while robot demonstrations (or RL interaction for boundary cases) ground the representation to control (Table~\ref{tab:direct-video-action-capabilities}).
-However, because actions are produced directly from learned features in the robot's native control space, the linkage between ``what changes'' in video and ``what should be executed'' remains largely implicit.
-This makes policies difficult to inspect, debug, or modify through explicit planning.
-The next two families introduce more structured intermediate interfaces between video-derived temporal structure and control: latent-action methods learn intermediate action spaces from transitions (often visually grounded but not necessarily human-interpretable), and explicit visual interface methods expose structured, inspectable predictive signals (e.g., trajectories or subgoals) to downstream controllers.
+\paragraph{Relation to intermediate interfaces.} The practical advantage of direct video--action policies is their simple route from video-supervised representations to executable actions.
+The cost is that the relation between ``what changes'' in video and ``what should be executed'' remains embedded in model parameters rather than exposed as a controllable interface.
+The next two families introduce more structured intermediates between video-derived temporal structure and robot control: latent-action methods learn compact action-like variables from transitions, while explicit visual interface methods expose interpretable predictive targets such as trajectories, subgoals, or video plans to downstream controllers.
 We return to cross-cutting issues---including controllability, temporal abstraction, and grounding protocols---in Section~\ref{sec:discussion_future}.

-Here we reserve \emph{direct video--action} methods for approaches where video-derived temporal structure is grounded in the robot's native action space without exposing a dedicated inspectable visual interface or a learned latent-action variable as the deployment control signal.
-Action-free world-model pretraining methods (APV, ContextWM) are included as boundary cases: they introduce internal latent-state planning rather than direct action decoding, but the final control output remains in native action space and no separate latent-action or explicit visual target mediates the control loop.